bbauska/JS-Intermediate-JS/README.md

   }
 </pre>

-We can also cater for divisors that are non-numeric or zero.
-JavaScript returns Infinity when dividing by zero, but that could confuse users.
-Rather than raising a generic Error, we could create a custom DivByZeroError error type:
+<p>We can also cater for divisors that are non-numeric or zero.
+JavaScript returns
+Infinity when dividing by zero, but that could confuse users.
+Rather than raising a generic Error, we could create a custom DivByZeroError error type:</p>

 <pre>
 // <i>New DivByZeroError Error type</i>